ylchen07/mcp-executor/README.md

 ### Subprocess Mode

 - **No Isolation**: Code runs on host with full filesystem access
-- **Package Persistence**: Python packages persist in user's pip cache (not truly ephemeral)
-- **No Bash Packages**: Cannot install system packages for security reasons
+- **No Package Installation**: Cannot install pip modules or system packages for security
+  - Prevents arbitrary code execution via package installation
+  - Enforced at both API (no `modules`/`packages` parameters) and execution layers
+- **Limited to Pre-installed**: Only standard libraries and pre-installed packages available
 - **Security Risk**: Untrusted code can potentially harm the host system

 ### Docker Mode